jubi-43/Labour-Code/README.md

+Used Power Bi to represent the summary of new Labour Laws 29 Laws subsumed to 4 labour codes
+Used Stacked bar chart

 # Labour-Code

 1️⃣ Code on Wages, 2019 – Consolidates laws on minimum wages, payment of wages, bonus, and equal remuneration.